Essays and reportage

-His latest work investigates yoga and meditation, which he's studied academically.
-His MA thesis on the teaching of mindfulness in schools suggested combining it with activist training and critical thinking skills.
+His latest writing investigates yoga and meditation academically.
+His Master's thesis on the teaching of mindfulness in schools suggested combining it with activist training and critical thinking skills.

 Previously, Daniel worked as a foreign correspondent.
-He was a bureau chief at Reuters, and reported from Europe, North America, Asia, the Middle East and Africa.
+He was a bureau chief at Reuters, and has reported from Europe, North America, Asia, the Middle East and Africa.
 He also covered the Balkans for the New York Times, until its war propaganda put him off.
-He's since published a book about why he resigned to run a music festival.
+He later wrote a book about why he resigned to run a music festival.

 Modern yoga seems synonymous with postures, yet very few of them are described in ancient texts.
 So where did they come from and what are they for?
 And how does one practice authentically?
 Try sitting and holding an arm above your head for several decades.
 That's the essence of original yoga in ascetic traditions.
 This got combined in the medieval era with esoteric techniques from Tantric sects.
 Modern styles are a hybrid of exercise, wellness and threads from the distant past...